ddamato/damato.design/content/layout-usabilty.md

 Without enough space between interactive elements, it will make it more difficult for users to accurately press the intended targets.
 [The average adult finger pad size is about .5in / 10mm wide](https://ux.stackexchange.com/questions/61606/spacing-between-ui-components "UX Stack Exchange Answer: Spacing between UI components"), so the provided default spacing between and around elements accounts for this.

 ::: audience-designer
-Similar guidelines provided by [Apple](https://developer.apple.com/design/human-interface-guidelines/ios/visual-design/adaptivity-and-layout/#general-layout-considerations) and [Google](https://material.io/components/buttons#specs)
+Similar accessibility guidelines are provided by [Apple](https://developer.apple.com/design/human-interface-guidelines/ios/visual-design/adaptivity-and-layout/#general-layout-considerations) and [Google](https://material.io/components/buttons#specs).
 :::